Tave

 How much does Tave cost compared to HoneyBook?

-Tave Solo costs $22.49/month (annual) with all features.
-HoneyBook Starter costs $29/month (annual) but excludes scheduling and automation.
-For comparable features, Tave Solo at $22.49/month matches HoneyBook Essentials at $49/month -- saving $318/year.
-For teams, Tave Boutique ($31.49/month, 6 users) versus HoneyBook Premium ($109/month) saves $930/year.
+Tave Solo costs $22.49/month (annual) with all features and 2 users.
+HoneyBook Starter costs $29/month (annual) but excludes automation and SMS reminders.
+For comparable features, Tave Solo at $22.49/month matches HoneyBook Essentials at $49/month, saving $318/year.
+For teams, Tave Boutique ($31.49/month, 6 users) versus HoneyBook Premium ($109/month, up to 10 users) saves $930/year for a studio of 6 or fewer.

 Can I use HoneyBook outside the US?